isomerpages/imda-tradetrust/_solution/Carrier.md

 <p></p>
 <p>The same electronic bills of lading can be used for trade compliance and
 cross-border cargo shipping arrangement by logistics service providers for downstream supply chain operations.
-And for trade financing between financial institutions and exporters/importers.</p>
+They can also be used for trade financing between financial institutions and exporters/importers.</p>
 <p></p>
 </li>
 <li>
 <p><strong>Cargo Release</strong>
 </p>
-<p>Through endorsement chain, holdership and ownership of bill of lading
+<p>Through the endorsement chain, the ownership and holding of electronic
-can be traced real-time, ensuring release of goods to the right party.</p>
+bills of lading can be traced in real-time, ensuring the release of goods to the right party.</p>
 </li>
 </ol>
 <p></p>
 <p>For integration of TradeTrust into your existing IT system, use our
 <a href="/developer/technical-guides/" rel="noopener noreferrer nofollow" target="_blank">technical guides</a>.
 Alternatively, outsource or subscribe to the services
-of TradeTrust ready <a href="https://staging-lite.d19rlfkkwl33mg.amplifyapp.com/community/tradetrust-ready-partners/" rel="noopener noreferrer nofollow" target="_blank"><u>partners</u></a>.</p>
+of TradeTrust-ready <a href="https://staging-lite.d19rlfkkwl33mg.amplifyapp.com/community/tradetrust-ready-partners/" rel="noopener noreferrer nofollow" target="_blank"><u>partners</u></a>.</p>
 <p></p>
 <blockquote>
 <p>Learn more about <a href="/solution/how-it-works/" rel="noopener noreferrer nofollow" target="_blank">how TradeTrust works</a>.
 Try <a href="https://creator.tradetrust.io/" rel="noopener noreferrer nofollow" target="_blank">Create Documents</a> and